 The Imperial Government and even the most militant Japanese military commander by 1945 realised that Japan had lost the War.
 There was no longer any hope of winning the War.
 Japanese leaders realised that there would have to be a negotiated peace.
 The question was just what the ternms would be.
 There was the question of Japanesse possessions, just had to be given up.
 Japan even after the strategic bombing campaign began, refused to accept the Allied demand for unconditional surrender.
 The two developments that the Japanese in particular refused to accept was first an end to the monarchy and second the occuopation of the Home Island.
 Japan no longer had the military capscity to defeat the Allies.
 The military was forced to adopt the strategy of majing the Allied advance as costly as possible.
 Commanders on Iwo Jima and Okinawa adopted tactics to kill as many Americans as possible.
 Thus as bad as the earlier campaigns had been, both of these two campaigns were worse.
 There were 6,000 casualties at Iwo and 70,000 on Okinawa.
 The Kamikaze campaign ubleased on the U.S. Navy at Okinawa made it clear what the Japanese were preparing for the invasion of the Home Islands.
 And not only was the military preparing, but the civilian population, including children were being prepared to resist an American invasion.

 The Japanese military was prepared to fight on rather than surender.
 The Japanese Government responded to the Potsdam Declaration with "utter contemp".
 The Japanese military continued feverish pland to repel the Ameican invasion of the Home Islands.
 Many Whermacht generals at the end of the War were anxious to surrender to the Amreicans.
 One German General commanding forces west of Berlin after the War said, "We wondered why they didn't come."
 This was not the attitude of the Japanese military.
-I know of know memoir written by an important Japanese military officer expresing similar sntiments.
+I know of know memoir written by an important Japanese military officer expresing similar sentiments.
 Truman was not anxious to use the atomic bomb.
 He was anxious to end the War and limit Ameican casulties.
-A HBC reader writes, "As a world War II veteran, I would like to make a comment about the use of the atomic bomb on Japan.
+A HBC reader writes, "As a World War II veteran, I would like to make a comment about the use of the atomic bomb on Japan.
 The estimated U.S. military casualties if we invaded Japan was approximately one million GI's.
 Iwo Jima an island that was three miles long and one mile wide at it widest had 6,000 marines killed and a casualty count of 25,000.
 My brother was wounded landing on Iwo Jima and still carries some shrapnel in his leg.
 Then remember Saipan and Okinawa where where we had huge losses of our GI's.
 Therefore, if we had to invade Japan how many of our Unted States population would never been born?
-In addition, Japan was using Kamikaza planes to destroy our aircraft carriers.
+In addition, Japan was using Kamikaze planes to destroy American aircraft carriers.
 Their military tradition was to die to the last man.
 President Truman made the right decision."
 And to do just that, Japan was amassing a secret airforce.

 One factor which must be consdered had America not dropped the bomb is the extent of Japanese casulaties, both military and civilian, had America invaded.
 Japanese readers writing to HBC suggest that Japan was defeated and there would not have been significant resistance.
 As far as we can tell, this appears to be the widespead Japanese public opinion on the issue rather than an assessment founded on historical research by recognized scholars.
 HBC would be interested in any Japanese or Western research substantiating the aseetion that Japanese resistance to an invasion of the home islands would have been inefectual.
 There is evidence that the Japanese military had stockpiled more than 5,000 aircraft for Kamakazi attacks when the invasion fleet came into range.
 The planes were well hidden from aerial attack in caves and other locations.
 The military was also feverously working on jets and other weapons with techhnology supplied by the NAZIs.
 There was also work on nuclear weapons and while Japan was far behind the Manhattan Project, they were fully capable of building a dirty bomb.
 One German U-boat with canisters of Uranium bound for Japan surendered to the Americans.
 American planners had no way of knowing if other U-boats got through.
 Another factor is the potential civilian casualties.
 Most of the War was fought in locations without important Japanese civilian populations.
 The exception was Saipan and to a much larger extent Okinawa.
 The Japanese military on both islands expected the civilians to resist the Americans and incouraged them to commit suiside rather than surrender.
 Had the Japanese military done the same on the Home Islands, the civilian casialties would have been enormous, dwarfing the libe lost at Hiroshima and Nagasaki.